McShelby/hugo-theme-relearn/exampleSite/content/basics/topbar/_index.en.md

 ### Button Types

-The theme distingushies between two types of buttons:
+The theme distinguishes between two types of buttons:

 - [**button**](#button): a clickable button that either browses to another site, triggers a user defined script or opens an overlay containing user defined content
 - [**area-button**](#area-button): the template for the {{% button style="transparent" icon="ellipsis-v" %}}{{% /button %}} _more_ button, to define your own area overlay buttons